Los 12 Discípulos: Composition and writing

 The main “hook”, or chorus melody, says “Quítate tú pa’ ponerme yo…” throughout the song; this is originally from a salsa song by Johnny Pacheco of Fania All Stars simply called “Quítate Tú”.

 The 12 Discípulos song begins with an introduction by Gallego, explaining who the "12 disciples" are, while stating that there were a lot of phone calls made, but only twelve selections.
 The chorus then follows, performed by a lone Vico C; the first verse is after, performed by Eddie Dee, who is then followed by Tego Calderón.
 Voltio follows quickly with his own verse.
 Zion then performs another chorus to the song.
 Daddy Yankee and then Ivy Queen both follow with their verses respectively.
 Johnny Prez then performs his verse, which is followed by a chorus performed by Nicky Jam.
 Wiso G then delivers his respective verse.
 Lennox performs his verse, while the song is ended by an outdo by Gallego.
 In order of appearance, artists featured on the song are: Gallego, Vico C, (the main artist) Eddie Dee, Tego Calderón, Voltio, Zion, the king of reggaetón Daddy Yankee, La Reina de Regüetón (The Queen of reggaetón) Ivy Queen, According to the Chilean magazine Publimetro, Queen's verse in the song was a "feminine statement", claiming that women have the power".
 Johnny Prez, Nicky Jam, Wiso G and finally Lennox.
 In the video, Vico C sings the final verse, which on the album is performed by Nicky Jam.

 Live performances

 "Los 12 Discípulos" was performed at the Latin Grammy Awards of 2005.
-Not all of the singers participated lead by Eddie Dee, however, Daddy Yankee was replaced with Eddie Dee, as he performed his worldwide hit "Gasolina" on the show.
+Not all of the singers participated led by Eddie Dee, however, Daddy Yankee was replaced with Eddie Dee, as he performed his worldwide hit "Gasolina" on the show.
 Eddie Dee also performed Wiso G's verse.
 Tito El Bambino replaced Nicky Jam on the final chorus.
 Instead of Queen beginning her verse with "Quítate tu que llego la caballota, la perra, la diva, la potra"; Queen opened with "Quítate tu que llego la caballota, la reina, la diva, la potra"; replacing "perra" which literally means "bitch" with "reina" which means "queen".
 According to Ayala Ben-Yehuda, when the "12 Disciples" stepped on stage to perform, only one of the genre's leaders was wearing a gold mini-skirt on top of their jeans.